Surry Community College is committed to maintaining a healthy, safe environment while providing a high-quality educational experience for learners.

 Cleaning and disinfecting procedures will be implemented by designated personnel using appropriate PPE once the sick person leaves.
 Any physical spaces contaminated by a COVID-19 positive individual will be cleaned according to CDC recommendations and will be closed to other users for at least 24 hours.

 If the family member’s test is negative, the employee can return to work.
 If the family member tests positive, the employee will be required to telework (where feasible) for a minimum of fourteen days.
-The employee will receive more specific guidance from the HR Director about the procedure for returning to campus.
+The employee will receive more specific guidance from the HR Director about the procedure for returning.

 In the event an employee is diagnosed with COVID-19, they will be excluded from work until cleared per CDC recommendations: